cockroachdb/docs/cockroachcloud/connect-to-your-cluster.md

 ## Security risks for SSL Mode settings

 The table below lists the `ssl-mode` settings you can use to connect to your cluster.
-Other settings are not recommend.
+Other settings are not recommended.

 `ssl-mode` | Eavesdropping protection | MITM protection | Description
 -------------|------------|------------|------------